im-gozmit/Machine-Learning/README.md

        #To Open Spyder from Anaconda Prompt, type
           start spyder

+# Some Good Youtubers to follow for projects related with Machine Learning :

+  1. Google Developers India : https://www.youtube.com/channel/UC8QMvQrV1bsK7WO37QpSxSg/videos (Few Videos of Tensorflow to watch for)
+  2. Siraj Raval : https://www.youtube.com/channel/UCWN3xxRkmTPmbKwht9FuE5A (One of the best youtuber when it comes to ML and AI)
+  3. Jabrills : https://www.youtube.com/channel/UCQALLeQPoZdZC4JNUboVEUg/featured (cool guy with some good AI games knowledge)
+  4. Sentdex : https://www.youtube.com/watch?v=OGxgnH8y2NM&list=PLQVvvaa0QuDfKTOs3Keq_kaG2P55YRn5v (A complete video series for ML using Python)

+# Some Twitter handles to follow for current updates on Machine Learning :

+  1.

 # Few good Resources and Video Links:

  1. Really Quick Questions with an AI Researcher Andrew Trask    https://www.youtube.com/watch?v=qJ1rdVEcl5g
  2. Andrew Trask Github Repo : http://iamtrask.github.io/2017/06/19/randomness/
  3.

+### If you have some good resources related with Machine Learning, Data Mining and Artificial Intelligence and want to contribute here :
+First Fork this repo and update the README.md file